This topic describes how to configure an area chart to display query results.

 - Y-axis (vertical)

 - Log on to the Log Service console.

 - In the Projects section, click the name of the project that you want to manage.

 - Choose , and then click the Logstore that you want to manage.

-- On the query page, enter the query statement in the search box, select the time interval, and then click Search.
+- Enter a query statement in the search box, specify a time range, and then click Search & Analyze.

-Note The number of data records for a single area block in the area chart must be greater than two in case that the data trend cannot be analyzed.
-We also recommend that you have no more than five area blocks in an area chart.
+Note In an area chart, a single area segment must contain more than two data points.
+Otherwise, the data trend cannot be analyzed.
+We recommend that you select less than five area segments in an area chart.

 * | select date_format(date_trunc('hour', __time__), '%m-%d %H:%i') as time, count(1) as PV, approx_distinct(remote_addr) as UV group by time order by time limit 1000

 timefor the X-axis.
 Select

 UVfor the Y-axis.